ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ##### Narrative

 Orange and Grapefruit are university students in computer science.
 They attend multiple classes together, and are acquainted but do not regularly socialize or live in the same dormitory.
-Both use tracking Accessories to avoid losing items, as do many students at the university.
+Both use Location-tracking Tags to avoid losing items, as do many students at the university.
 Grapefruit has become increasingly obsessed with Orange, though Orange does not realize it.
-Grapefruit places tracking Accessories in Orange's backpack and car.
+Grapefruit places Location-tracking Tags in Orange's backpack and car.
 Orange found the one in their backpack after receiving a notification, but was not suspicious when Grapefruit said that they had dropped it.
-Orange has not used their car in a week and is unaware of the well-hidden tracking Accessory there.
-Grapefruit has created a new account to associate with their backup phone and plans to associate multiple tracking Accessories with it, in order to place them on other possessions of Orange's.
+Orange has not used their car in a week and is unaware of the well-hidden Tag there.
+Grapefruit has created a new account to associate with their backup phone and plans to associate multiple Tags with it, in order to place them on other possessions of Orange's.

 ##### Analysis